mpagot/openqa-log-visualizer/README.md

     ```

 2.  **Python dependencies:**
     This project uses `uv` to manage dependencies, which are listed in the `pyproject.toml` file. `uv` will handle the creation of a virtual environment and the installation of dependencies automatically.
+This means you do not need to use pip to create a virtual environment.
+Just run the application using `uv run` as explained below.

 ## Configuration